zulfaha/sql-customer-analytics/README.md

 Q1: MARKET CONCENTRATION
 ### Which states drive the most orders and revenue?
-Risk flag: over-reliance on a single state.

 FINDING: São Paulo alone accounts for ~42% of all orders.
 The top 3 states (SP, RJ, MG) cover ~66% of volume — significant concentration risk.
+Risk flag: over-reliance on a single state.

 [Full query](/queries/query1.sql)

 ---

-### Finding 2: Order Pipeline is Healthy overall
-**96.5% delivered, 0.6% cancelled, 1.1% shipped, 1.8% processing.**

-*Implication:* The overall order pipeline looks strong.

-*Limitation:* Overall health masks trouble spots in individual categories.
-Cancellation rate by product category gives a clearer view of where things go wrong, or if certain categories are struggling.
+Q2: OPERATIONAL HEALTH — ORDER FAILURE RATE
+### What share of orders are canceled or unavailable?

+FINDING: 97% of orders reach "delivered" status.
+Cancellations (~0.6%) and unavailability (~0.6%) are low but worth monitoring.

 [Full query](/queries/query2.sql)